vexide/website/src/content/blog/summer-update-24.md

 # Releasing vexide 0.3.0

-Along with the new tooling improvements, we've also released vexide version 0.3.0 which includes a bunch of useful feature improvements.
+Along with the new tooling improvements, we've also released vexide version 0.3.0 which includes a some of useful improvements.
 I'll try to cover the important stuff, but you can view the full changelog for that [here](https://github.com/vexide/vexide/blob/main/CHANGELOG.md).

 ## New Competition API